PeepalCapital/wizard/index.md

 **Acknowledgments**
 - A student’s ability to write and modify programs provides a powerful medium in which exploring becomes a natural activity.

+**Building Abstractions with Procedures**
+- The acts of the mind, wherein it exerts its power over simple ideas, are chiefly these three: 1.
+Combining several simple ideas into one compound one, and thus all complex ideas are made.
+2. The second is bringing two ideas, whether simple or complex, together, and setting them by one another so as to take a view of them at once, without uniting them into one, by which it gets all its ideas of relations.
+3. The third is separating them from all other ideas that accompany them in their real existence: this is called abstraction, and thus all its general ideas are made.
+- Computational processes are abstract beings that inhabit computers.
+- Processes manipulate other abstract things called data.
+- The evolution of a process is directed by a pattern of rules called a program.
+- People create programs to direct processes.
+- We conjure the spirits of the computer with our spells.
+- A computational process is indeed much like a sorcerer’s idea of a spirit.
+It cannot be seen or touched.
+It is not composed of matter at all.
+However, it is very real.
+It can perform intellectual work.
+It can answer questions.
+- The programs we use to conjure processes are like a sorcerer’s spells.
+- Like the sorcerer’s apprentice, novice programmers must learn to understand and to anticipate the consequences of their conjuring.
+- Visualize the behavior of the systems in advance.
+- Well designed computational systems, like well designed automobiles or nuclear reactors, are designed in a modular manner.

 ```markdown